 Learn more about what is considered permission by checking out this page on our site.

 With the help of SendPulse, you can send legal email campaigns.
-After the registration, add your mailing list to the service and activate it.
+After registering, add your mailing list to the service and activate it.
 This is a must since the service combats spam deliveries.
-You only need to to describe the source of your list.
+You only need to describe the source of your list.
 After it’s activated, start sending bulk emails!

 Here are examples of unsolicited marketing emails.
 First, a marketing email from Wowcher and corresponding complaints about the inability of customers to unsubscribe: